 We believe that through community care and respect, we can help our young people access a positive path, full of opportunities.

 The NSP aims to support young people, empower them and equip them with the tools necessary, to build their confidence to succeed in life.
-For example encouraging young people to get involved with competitions that enable them to challenge themselves.

 Jennifer Beckford delivers talks and presentations to different communities and institutions, where she covers her experience with her son passing, how she was able to forgive the perpetrator, what the needs to be do moving forward and the Nicholas Stewart Projects plans.